 On receipt of a SIP INVITE request according to Sect.
 H.2.1.1 the Conference Factory application SHALL route the SIP INVITE request to the Conference Focus.
 Details of this interface are out of scope of this specification.
 However, the Request URI received by the Conference Focus MAY already contain the Conference URI.
 Then the Conference Focus SHALL invoke authorisation procedures and MAY invoke authentication procedures for the INVITE initiated UA/user.

-After successful authorisation and possibly authentication the Conference Focus SHALL act in accordance with RFC 3261 and RFC 3264 and return a SIP 200 OK response and a SDP answer indication to the Conference Controller UA.
-The 200 OK response SHALL contain the following headers:
+After successful authorization and possibly authentication the Conference Focus SHALL act in accordance with RFC 3261 and RFC 3264 and return a SIP 200 OK response including an SDP answer indication to the Conference Controller UA.